TugboatQA/docs/setting-up-tugboat/index.md

 The first time you sign into Tugboat, you'll go directly to the Create New Project screen.

-After you've already got projects, you can add new ones by going to the Tugboat Dashboard and selecting **Create New Project**.
+After you've already got a project, you can add more by going to the Tugboat Dashboard and selecting **Create New Project**.

 ### Things to know about Tugboat projects